ramin-karimian/ramin-karimian.github.io/README.md

 ## Professional Experience

-#### Research Engineer @ BMR group, University of British Columbia
+#### Research Assistant @ BMR group, University of British Columbia
 *(Apr 2024 - current)*
 - Apply data analysis, machine learning, and statistical models and algorithms to healthcare projects.
-- Provide data consultation, technical and computational support on data analysis, bioinformatics, programming, and
-- visualization to team members and collaborators.
+- Provide data consultation, technical and computational support on data analysis, bioinformatics, programming, and data visualization to team members and collaborators.

-#### Research Assistant @ BMR group, University of British Columbia
+#### Graduate Research Assistant @ BMR group, University of British Columbia
 *(Sep 2021 - Apr 2024)*
 - Implement and Utilize bioinformatics pipelines in the microbiome field.
 - Apply data science and machine learning techniques and statistical modeling on multi-omics projects.